Working with Pages

 Collapsing/Expanding Pages

 If your page tree becomes too large to fit neatly on your screen, the start pages will collapse and only display the currently selected page.
-To view all the child pages listed beneath a start page, simply click on the small grey arrows to the left of the collapsed start page's name.
+To view all the child pages listed beneath a start page, simply click on the small arrows to the left of the collapsed start page's name.

 To delete a page, simply click on the down arrow icon next to the page's name and choose the "Delete" option from the dropdown menu.
 A confirmation prompt will appear, asking you to confirm the deletion: